 · TESA (Testicular Sperm Aspiration)

 If the epididymal fluid does not contain sperm, TESA is performed.
 In this, the needle is inserted into the testes and some tissue is aspirated and checked for presence of sperm.
 This is also a very short and painless procedure and requires no surgical incision.

 · TESE (Testicular Sperm Extraction) / Testicular Biopsy TESE

 If no sperm is aspirated by the above two methods, testicular biopsy is performed.
 In this procedure a small incision is made in the testis and a small part of the tissue is excised and examined for sperm.

 The procedure is done under anesthesia and may cause pain and tenderness for a few days.

-For ICSI in India with surgical sperm retrieval, get in touch via the form on the right.
+For ICSI with surgical sperm retrieval, get in touch via the form on the right.